The first rules governing crypto-assets approved in the European Parliament

 “The world of crypto-assets is barely regulated, and criminals take advantage of this to operate in complete anonymity.
 We put an end to it: payments made using crypto-assets will be traceable, in line with the rules for traditional payments”, explained MEP Assita Kanko (ECR, N-VA), co-rapporteur for the Committee on Civil Liberties, Justice and Home Affairs.

 Suspicious transactions may be blocked, as is already the case for any other financial transaction.
 The “travel rule” (¿travel rule¿), already existing in traditional finance, will also apply in the future to transfers of crypto-assets.
-This rule requires that information about the originator of the asset and its beneficiary travel with the transaction and be kept on both sides of the transfer.
+This rule requires that information regarding the originator of the asset and its beneficiary travel with the transaction and be kept on both sides of the transfer.

 The rules will also cover transactions over €1,000 made from so-called self-hosted wallets (a private user’s crypto-asset wallet) when interacting with hosted wallets operated by crypto-asset service providers. .